 We can't yet repair or revive anyone yet, not even close.
 It will probably be well over 100 years before we can revive anyone, but that does not invalidate the practice of cryonics.
 Repair will require very advanced technology but no new physics.
 In other words, it's nothing more than a complex engineering problem.
 As with other complex engineering problems, it's most likely simply a matter of time before we solve it.

 There are no alternatives to brain preservation.
-No other strategy has been shown to have even the remotest chance of preserving the mind.
-Cryonics, by contrast, already works.
+If a brain is destroyed, the mind is always destroyed with it, no matter how much people might wish otherwise.
+Cryonics is the only strategy that has been shown to have even the remotest chance of preserving the mind.
 The choice is either brain preservation or permanent death.